-Whether you want to perform ceremonies for family and friends or you plan to launch a full-blown business, you can start simply by becoming ordained through the non-denominational Universal Life Church.
+Whether you want to perform ceremonies for family and friends or plan to launch a full-blown business, you can start simply by becoming ordained through the non-denominational Universal Life Church.

 The church, which welcomes members of all backgrounds and beliefs and operates under the doctrine "Do that which is right," believes that anyone who feels called to ordination should have access to a simple, free, and legal pathway to accomplish their goal.
 All you have to do is submit a request to get ordained instantly.

 2. Start a wedding business making cakes and other treats

 The average amount a couple spends on their wedding cake is $500, The Knot noted.
 If you're already selling sweets professionally, why not take advantage of the lucrative summer wedding season?

 Adapting and expanding is one of the best ways to ensure a thriving business.
 For example, Invoice2go subscriber Christina Waters started offering free delivery of made-from-scratch cakes for at-home parties during COVID to keep her bakery business alive and her customers happy.

 Naturally, wedding cakes are a bit more work than your average confection.
 Customers will rely on you to determine how much to buy for 100+ guests and create a masterpiece.

 On the upside, you get to charge considerably more and reach out to a whole new audience!

 Every wedding reception needs food and beverages to keep guests happy.
 If you already have a food service background – perhaps as a chef or restaurant manager – you could parlay your experience into your own wedding catering business.